morete/kubevirt-basics-training/content/en/docs/live-migration/live-migration-introduction.md

 {{% alert title="Limitations" color="warning" %}}

 * Virtual machines using PVC must have a `RWX` access mode to be live-migrated
-* Additionally, pod network binding of the bridge interface is not allowed
+* Additionally, pod network binding of the bridge interface is not allowed.
 * Volumes mounted as filesystems prevent virtual machines from being live migrated
 * Directly attached devices
 * Live migration requires ports `49152`, `49153` to be available in the `virt-launcher` pod; if these ports are explicitly specified in the masquarade interface, live migration will not work